mooreniemi/graph-function/README.md

 When I work on katas and exercises I found I often wanted to compare my implementations.
 After doing so a half dozen times I noticed some patterns, and figured it'd be valuable to capture those into an easier API to work with.

+## Disclaimer

+Because of the current implementation details: Ruby methods which operate on `self` **will not work**, and there is a negligible constant slow down on all functions tested because of use of `send(:func)`.
+The latter won't corrupt comparisons, but means you don't want to use this to benchmark functions individually except through `Graph::Function::Only`.

 ## Installation

 Add this line to your application's Gemfile: